Non-crossing Monotone Paths and Binary Trees in Edge-ordered Complete Geometric Graphs: Introduction

-In 1987 Bialostocki and Roditty \cite{AMonotone} showed that a graph $G$ has altitude at least three if and only if $G$ contains as a subgraph an odd cycle of length at least five or one of six fixed graphs.
+In the meantime, several variations and specific cases of the altitude of a graph have been studied.
+Bialostocki and Roditty~\cite{AMonotone} showed in 1987 that a graph $G$ has altitude at least three if and only if $G$ contains as a subgraph an odd cycle of length at least five or one of six fixed graphs.